When to Fly

 Back to top

-Summer is warm with temperatures in the mid-20s (Celsius), and July can be in the upper 20s and hot.
+Summer is warm with temperatures in the mid-20s and July can be in the upper 20s and hot.
 Autumn is mild as temperatures drop to the low 20s and into the low teens in October.
 Winters are cold with daytime temperatures ranging from the very low single digits, and when the bise (north wind) blows, it can be bitterly cold.
-Spring is mild with temperatures reaching the teens.
+Spring (March to May) is mild with temperatures reaching the teens.
 Rain falls year-round, and September usually gets the most rain.

 Back to top